 requirement, or by obligations pursuant to any listing agreement with any national securities exchange or other securities laws.
 This Section 8 shall not apply to any information which is already known to a Party and not otherwise confidential, which is acquired from a third party who is under no duty to keep it confidential or which is or becomes generally available to the public other than as a result of a breach of this provision.
 Notwithstanding termination under Section 3, the confidentiality requirements of this Section shall extend for one (1) year from the date of this LOI.
 The Parties agree that, except as required by applicable securities laws or any exchange on which a Party’s securities are listed, during the Negotiation Period no Party shall disclose the fact or existence of the transactions contemplated by this LOI without the consent of the other Parties.

+TPS Responsibilities

-9. EPC Contract.
-During the Negotiation Period, TPS shall negotiate in good faith with National Energy Production Corporation (the “EPC Contractor”) regarding terms and conditions, including price and cancellation charges, for the engineering, procurement and construction of the Project.
+EPC Contract.
+During the Negotiation Period, TPS shall negotiate in good faith with National Energy Production Corporation or other contractors (the “EPC Contractor”) regarding terms and conditions, including price and cancellation charges, for the engineering, procurement and construction of the Project.
 TPS shall not be obligated to enter a contract with the EPC Contractor unless such terms and conditions are acceptable to TPS in its sole discretion.
 If TPS executes a contract with the EPC Contractor, TPS would promptly issue a limited notice to proceed for the design and procurement activities for the Project.
-In such event and if the Transaction is not consummated and TPS does not execute the Definitive Agreements at the conclusion of the Negotiation Period, TPS and Enron would split evenly all cancellation charges payable to the EPC Contractor.
-If the Transaction is consummated and TPS executes the Definitive Agreements, than all Project costs associated with the contract with the EPC Contractor would be to the account of TPS.
+In any event, during the Negotiation Period, TPS agrees to use commercially reasonable efforts to identify and undertake any engineering activities necessary to support a commercial operations date of June 1, 2001 for the Project.

+Turbines and Long Lead Electrical Components.
+During the Negotiation Period, TPS shall negotiate in good faith with General Electric and other parties as necessary to effect the reallocation of the two General Electric 7Fas previously allocated to TPS’ Dell, Arkansas project to the Project.
+TPS shall also use commercially reasonable efforts to identify and secure other long lead electrical components necessary to support a commercial operations date of June 1, 2001 for the Project.

+10. ENA Responsibilities.
+During the Negotiation Period, ENA shall use commercially reasonable efforts to secure any remaining permits necessary to allow for the construction of the Project including, without limitation, building permits and environmental resource permits.
+ENA shall also use commercially reasonable efforts in furthering discussions with FPL regarding interconnection of the Project to the FPL system.

-Costs and Expenses.
+11. Costs and Expenses.
 Each Party shall bear and be solely responsible for its own costs and expenses (including attorneys' fees) incurred by it in connection with the Transaction, including without limitation costs and expenses relating to the preparation of Definitive Agreements and appearances before regulatory bodies.

-Assignment.
+12. Assignment.
 This LOI shall inure to the benefit of the Parties hereto and their respective successors and permitted assigns.
 Neither Party may assign its rights or obligations under this LOI without the prior written consent of the other Party in its sole discretion.

-Governing Law.
+13. Governing Law.
 This LOI and the transactions contemplated hereby shall be governed by, and construed in accordance with, the laws of the State of New York, without regard to principles of conflicts of law.